D4RK-M3TA/PaperBot---Research-Assistant-Agent/RENDER_DEPLOYMENT.md

 ## Troubleshooting

+- **Python version wrong**: Ensure `.python-version` file exists in root with `3.11`.
+Render will use Python 3.11 automatically.
+- **Build fails with numpy/faiss errors**: This usually means Python 3.13 is being used.
+Check that `.python-version` file exists and contains `3.11`.
+- **Build command error**: Make sure your build command in Render dashboard is exactly `pip install -r requirements.txt` (no `&& pip install gunicorn` needed).
 - **Build fails**: Check that all dependencies in requirements.txt are compatible
 - **App crashes**: Check Render logs for errors, verify all environment variables are set
 - **Database connection fails**: Verify DB_* environment variables match your PostgreSQL service